Category Archives: Dark Comedy Films

 There’s also a cool LGBTQ+ inclusion which is a positive.

 I’d venture to compare Election to American Beauty (1999), made the same year and with a similar tone.
-Cynical and witty, they both question morality and ethics especially with the sugar coating of a high school or small-town Americana.
+Cynical and witty, they both question morality and ethics, especially with the sugar coating of a high school or small-town Americana.

-Satire never looked finer with both films.
+Satire never looked finer in both films.

-Made in 1999, how dubious the realization is that Election continues to have relevance as time goes by.
 In the current state of United States politics where lying, cheating, and a blatant refusal to accept election results unless one side is the victor is running rampant, and shockingly tolerated by some, Payne’s message has never been more powerful.

 Oscar Nominations: Best Adapted Screenplay